Litepaper

 and for an example amount of 50 A

-where tt ranges over the tokens in the BP, BtB_t is the balance of the tokens in the BP, and WtW_t is the normalized weight of the tokens such that the sum of all weights equals unity.
-Each pair of tokens (in = ii and out = oo) has a spot price (SP) defined entirely by their weights (WiW_i and WoW_o) and balances (BiB_i and BoB_o)
+where ranges over the tokens in the BP, is the balance of the tokens in the BP, and is the normalized weight of the tokens such that the sum of all weights equals unity.
+Each pair of tokens (in = and out = ) has a spot price (SP) defined entirely by their weights ( and ) and balances ( and )

 Swap fees (x) are taken into account by adjusting the given definition slightly

 Furthermore, a stablecoin reserve curve has been implemented to allow for swaps between assets that are pegged with each other.
 Most common examples are US Dollar tracked stablecoins (e.g., DAI, Tether, and USDC), and assets that track the price of Bitcoin (e.g., wBTC, renBTC, and sBTC).
-Spot prices are determined by the BP balances, the amplification parameter AA, and the amount of tokens that are being swapped.
+Spot prices are determined by the BP balances, the amplification parameter , and the amount of tokens that are being swapped.
 Ideally, it would make sense to simply allow for 1-to-1 swaps between assets, which would be a constant sum reserve curve.
 However, once an asset loses its peg and its value diverges, it would make sense to enforce trade rules for uncorrelated assets, which would be a constant product reserve curve as discussed above.
-Balancer therefore uses the amplification parameter to define to which degree the reserve curve approximates the constant product curve (A=0A = 0), or the constant sum curve (AA \rightarrow \infty).
+Balancer therefore uses the amplification parameter to define to which degree the reserve curve approximates the constant product curve (), or the constant sum curve ().

 Dynamo Finance vaults